Skip to content

 Multi-material prints

-• Each tray's usage is deducted independently from its mapped spool.
-Multi-color and multi-material prints are supported.
+• Each tray's usage is deducted independently.
+Multi-color and multi-material prints are fully supported.